wacl-york/quant-tools/README.md

 # QUANT tools

-Tools for working with the QUANT data, including example code for loading the data into Python and basic analysis.
+Tools for working with QUANT data, including example code for loading the data into Python and performing basic analysis.

 # Installation

-Download the `load_data.py` file and place it in your working directory, or somewhere where it can be imported.
+Download `load_data.py` and place it in your working directory or somewhere where it can be imported.

-# Example
+# Example usage

-Firstly load the provided `load_data` function.
+Firstly import the `load_data` function.

 ```python
 from load_data import load_data
 ```

 `load_data` will also import `pandas`, so it doesn't need to be explicitly loaded now.
-Also load `seaborn` and `matplotlib` for plotting.
+Also import `seaborn` and `matplotlib` for plotting.

 ```python
 import seaborn as sns